-- NH Food Alliance Policy Tracker: this tracker is updated weekly with the newest developments in the state legislature for food, agriculture, and environment bills.
+- NH Food Alliance Policy Tracker: this tracker is updated with the newest developments in the state legislature for food, agriculture, and environment bills.

 - About the NH Legislative Process: find out in clear language how a bill becomes a law in New Hampshire and the terms commonly used.

 - Institutional Procurement of Local Food (NH): a new resource by Farm to Institution New England detailing the current policies and projects addressing purchasing policy in NH.

 - Granite State Farm to Plate: a current policy in NH, enacted in 2014, expressing support for NH local food and how local purchasing supports the state's interests.